 The TUDRIDEP intervention started a process of change in the husbandry practices of SRPM in case households.
-The concept of CLW was introduced by the government of Ghana to make up for the shortage of veterinary service officers and technicians after the Structural Adjustment Programme (SAP) reforms in the agricultural and veterinary services (Amankwah et al., 2012).
-The advantage of introducing Community Health Workers was that they were often members of the same ethnic groups as their clients and resided in the communities where the livestock were found.
+The concept of CLW was introduced by the government of Ghana to make up for the shortage of veterinary service the government of Ghana to make up for the shortage of veterinary service (Amankwah et al., 2012).
+The reforms in the agricultural and veterinary services (Amankwah et al., 2012).
+The advantage of introducing Community Health Workers was that they were often advantage of introducing groups as their clients and resided in the communities members of the same ethnic groups as their clients and resided in the communities where the livestock were found.
+They were able to handle 80-90 percent of the where the livestock were found.
 They were able to handle 80-90 percent of the veterinary interventions in the extensive production systems (Amankwah et al., 2012).